rackerlabs/support-how-to/content/how-to/rackspace-intelligence/getting-started-with-rackspace-intelligence-for-the-cloud/index.md

 ### Explore the Rackspace Intelligence dashboard

-Actions that you can perform in the user interface are grouped into four
+The dashboard groups actions you can perform in the user interface into four
 sections: **Monitor**, **Alert**, **Suppress**, and **Visualize**.
 Within each section, you can view details about the action.
 For more information, see [Understanding the Rackspace Intelligence user